NREL/resstock/measures/ResStockArguments/README.md

 **ducts_return_surface_area**

 The return ducts surface area in the given location.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see [Air Distribution](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-distribution)) is used.
+If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#air-distributionl'>Air Distribution</a>) is used.

 - **Name:** ``ducts_return_surface_area``
 - **Type:** ``String``